caos-linux/Mersenne-Twister-Random-Sequence-Generator/README.md

 The sequence does not contain duplicates (the numbers are like raffle tickets drawn from a hat).

-The seed allow you to replay a given sequence of numbers at a later stage, and allows multiple parties in different locations to get the same numbers in a predictable fashion.
+The seed allows you to replay a given sequence of numbers at a later stage, and allows multiple parties in different locations to get the same numbers in a predictable fashion.

 This generator is based on  banksean javascript Mersenne Twister implementation https://gist.github.com/banksean/300494 .